dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 #### Additional Windows 10 upgrade paths <!--903672-->

-You can now create an edition upgrade policy to upgrade devices to the following Windows 10 editions:
+You can now create an edition upgrade policy to upgrade devices to the following additional Windows 10 editions:

 - Windows 10 Professional
 - Windows 10 Professional N